Diyckstra/terraform-provider-deyckstra/website/docs/r/lb_listener.md

 * `protocol` - (Optional) Protocol for connections from clients to the load balancer.
 For application load balancers, valid values are `HTTP` and `HTTPS`, with a default of `HTTP`.
 For network load balancers, valid values are `TCP`, `TLS`, `UDP`, and `TCP_UDP`.
 Not valid to use `UDP` or `TCP_UDP` if dual-stack mode is enabled.
 Not valid for gateway load balancers.
 * `ssl_policy` - (Optional) Name of the SSL policy for the listener.
     * _Constraints_: Required if `protocol` is `HTTPS` or `TLS`.
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the listener.
 If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider level.

 ~> **Note::** Please note that listeners that are attached to application load balancers must use either `HTTP` or `HTTPS` protocols while listeners that are attached to network load balancers must use the `TCP` protocol.